agati/chimera-commander/README.rst

 Installation
 ------------

-IChimera-commnander uses pymodbus ( https://pypi.python.org/pypi/pymodbus ), a fully featured modbus protocol stack in python.
-So, to use Chimera-commander, you need first install pymodbus.
-To install chimera-commander:nstallation instructions.
-Dependencies, etc...
+To use chimera-commander, you need first install pymodbus.
 Chimera-commnander uses pymodbus ( https://pypi.python.org/pypi/pymodbus ), a fully featured modbus protocol stack in python.
-So, to use Chimera-commander, you need first install pymodbus.
 To install chimera-commander:

 ::